Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Introduction

 \subsection{Why torus?}

-The torus universe model or the doughnut theory of the universe, is the model which describes the universe as a doughnut, having surface with topology of a two dimensional torus.
-Historically, the first explanations of the shape of the universe were proposed in the mid 60s, after the discovery of the CMB by Starobinsky and Zeldovic \cite{PC-12-61}.
+The torus universe model or the doughnut theory of the universe, is the model which describes the universe as a doughnut, having surface with topology \footnote{The word topology in this article is used as the global shape and characteristics of the universe and we do not intended its pure mathematical definition, where properties of space that are preserved under continuous deformations are studies.} of a three dimensional torus.
+Historically, the first explanations of the shape of the universe were proposed in the mid 60s, after the discovery of CMB by Starobinsky and Zeldovich \cite{PC-12-61}.

-In experimental point of view, data of cosmos radiation measurements gathered by the satellite COBE, shows small discrepancies in temperature fluctuation.
+In experimental point of view, data of cosmos radiation measurements gathered by satellite COBE, shows small discrepancies in temperature fluctuation.
 This shows that the universe consists of regions of varying densities.
 Stenemse and Silk proposed that this paradox, i.e. the isotropic universe with different regional densities, suggests that universe may have a complicated geometric structure \cite{TA3}.
-In other words, these fluctuations show that multiply connected universes are possible, and the simplest and the most probable one is a 3-torus \cite{TA3,Cornish0}.
-Also, simulations of CMB map and the angular power spectrum of the temperature fluctuations, considering the torus topology, and comparing them with the observations of the COBE satellite in order to obtain the lower limit of universe size, suggest that we live in a small universe with the probable topology of the torus \cite{Starobinsky,Uzan1,Uzan2,Riazuelo,Aurich}.
+In other words, these fluctuations show that multiply connected universes are possible, and the simplest one is a 3-torus \cite{TA3,Cornish0}.
+Also, simulations of CMB map and the angular power spectrum of temperature fluctuations, considering the torus topology, and comparing them with the observations of the COBE satellite in order to obtain the lower limit of universe size, suggest that we live in a small universe \cite{Starobinsky,Uzan1,Uzan2,Riazuelo,Aurich}.

-Another direct observation to detect the topology of the CMB maps is an approach which the topology of the universe and the probability of being torus has been investigated and called "Circles in The Sky" \cite{Cornish1,Cornish2,Cornish3,Cornish4,Aurich3}.
+On the other hand, although there is no statistically significant evidence to support what the topology of the universe would be, there are some suggestions which talk over a 3-torus as the probable shape of the universe \cite{Cornish1,Cornish2,Cornish3,Cornish4,Aurich3}.